Fine Needle Biopsy Breast

 1. Get plenty of rest before your surgery.
 Make sure you are well-rested and relaxed before your procedure.

-See also How To Cut Aluminum Hobby
+See also Things To Consider When Choosing A Hobby

 2. Ice your breast.
 Apply ice packs to your breast for the first few days after your surgery.
 This will help reduce swelling and pain.